-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's available-for-sale financial assets.

-Available-for-sale financial asset
+Available-for-sale financial assets

-The Company's main financial asset consists of an Undated Securitised Commercial Certificate of Obligation (see note 3) issued by RBI, formerly Raiffeisen Zentralbank Osterreich AG, and its corresponding interest receivable at year end (see note 4).
+The Company's main financial assets consist of the Certificate (see note 3) issued by RBI and its corresponding interest receivable at year-end (see note 4).
 The Company's revenue derives mainly from this financial asset.